ShahzaibAhmad05/SketchLogic/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing! 🎉
+Thank you for your interest in contributing!!! 🎉

 We welcome contributions from everyone.
 By participating in this project, you agree to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

+For a development setup of this project, check out README.md.

 ---

 ## How to Contribute

-### 1. Reporting Issues
+### 1. Selecting Issues

-- Search existing issues before creating a new one.
+- Search existing issues and select one.
-- If none exist, open a new issue with:
+- If none related to your interest exist, open a new issue with:
   - A clear title
   - Expected and actual behavior
   - Suggested fix (optional)